- About BCMB

 The Beverage Container Management Board (BCMB) is responsible for the collection and recycling of beverage containers throughout Alberta.
 It is a not-for-profit association consisting of representatives of Alberta beverage manufacturers, container depots and the public (environmental organizations, municipalities and interested citizens).
 The BCMB works to ensure that Albertans have access to a convenient and cost-effective system for recycling used beverage containers.

-No. The BCMB is a Delegated Administrative Organization (DAO), an arm’s length organization that has delegated government authority under the Ministry of Environment and Sustainable Resource Development to impose requirements on recycling program stakeholders.
+No. The BCMB is a Delegated Administrative Organization (DAO), an arm’s length organization that has delegated government authority under the Ministry of Environment and Parks to impose requirements on recycling program stakeholders.
 DAOs are unique - a range of stakeholders are encouraged to participate, including industry, government and the public.
 These parties are primarily involved in program stewardship through appointments to the Board of Directors.

 No. The Government of Alberta does not supply or receive any funding for or from the operation of the beverage container recycling system.
 Depot operators and beverage manufacturers fund the administrative costs of the BCMB through a levy based on beverage container returns.
 Manufacturers pay a handling commission to the depots for each of their containers received.
 In return, the depot operators sort the containers into different groups.
 The process of setting the handling commission rate is led by the BCMB.
 It is the only source of income for bottle depots.